rayaman/multi/README.md

 end)
 multi:mainloop()
 ```
-Onec I am happy with the intergration and feel it is ready I will document it better
+Once I am happy with the intergration and feel it is ready I will document it better

 Updated from 1.5.0 to 1.6.0